Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 - Drill a few 1/4" holes through the bottom of the cylinder for drainage.

 Read More From Feltmagnet

 It takes quite a few pieces of driftwood to sheath the outside of the birdhouse: I used over 25 pieces to enclose the 5-1/2" diameter cylinder, plus more pieces to fill the gaps.
 Another 20 or so pieces were used on the roof.

-I started the sheathing process by selecting a piece of wood to use as the main section of the birdhouse with the entrance hole.
-I drilled a 1-1/2" hole through the center of the piece, positioned so that the entrance hole is about 4-1/2" above the interior floor.
+- Drill a 1-1/2" hole through the center of the piece, positioned so that the entrance hole is about 4-1/2" above the interior floor.
+(I often use a Forstner bit for this.)
 I nailed the first section in place using a pneumatic brad nail gun, but you can also nail the pieces together using finishing nails.

 The side sheathing took more straight pieces than I expected.
 To stretch the supply of driftwood, I used a bandsaw to rip some of the larger pieces right down the center.
 This created two usable pieces from each section of driftwood, with the flat-sawn edges fit tightly against the interior frame of the birdhouse.

 (Note: The band saw guide was raised above the workpiece for the photo.
 Always lower the guide to just above the piece while cutting stock on a band saw.
 The machine was off when I took the photo.)